 Lessons have been learned from preparing this assessment.
 Canada’s long–term climate and hydrological monitoring programs ensure the reliability and relevance of climate and water trends in areas where station coverage is good.
 Equivalent monitoring of biodiversity and ecosystems is rare.
 Local and regional trends are helpful but usually cannot be extrapolated to a wider scale.
 Information collected for other purposes is often not useful for understanding changes in biodiversity and ecosystems.
 Relevant ecosystem–level information is less available than decision–makers may realize.
 Finally, this assessment would not have been possible without the combined efforts of federal, provincial, and territorial governments in sharing data, knowledge, and perspectives.

-For more information, read the Key Findings at a Glance, or download the full report.
-The series of ecozone+-based and thematic technical reports that support the 22 key findings of the assessment will also be available soon.
+For more information, read the Key Findings at a Glance, explore the full report on this website, or download the full report.
+The series of ecozone+–based and thematic technical reports that support the 22 key findings of the assessment will also be available soon.